Project status: Open

 A summary version of the Issues Paper is available here.

-We welcome all members of the ACT community to have a say on the new regulation.
+We welcomed all members of the ACT community to have a say on the new regulation.

-You can provide ideas and feedback in a number of ways, including:
+You can listen to some of the ideas and feedback in a number of ways, including:

 • Watch a webinar for community members